 Curtis on Tour: Cello Quintet

-In February 2022, Curtis on Tour offered a program of cello quintets.
+Curtis on Tour’s beloved Cello Quintet returns to finish their 2022 tour in 2023.
 The brilliant Quintet in C major, D. 956, written by Franz Schubert for two violins, viola, and two cellos, is one of the finest and most compelling works in the chamber music repertoire.
 Schubert’s masterpiece was be paired with a new companion piece, co-commissioned by Curtis for this tour, by composition faculty Richard Danielpour.
-The ensemble was led by faculty members and renowned chamber musicians Ida Kavafian and Peter Wiley, both former members of the internationally-acclaimed Beaux Arts Trio.
+The ensemble will be led by faculty members and renowned chamber musicians Ida Kavafian and Peter Wiley, both former members of the internationally-acclaimed Beaux Arts Trio.

 Internationally acclaimed as a violist as well as a violinist, the versatile Ida Kavafian is an artist-member of the Chamber Music Society of Lincoln Center and former violinist of the Beaux Arts Trio.
 For 34 years she has been artistic director of Music from Angel Fire in New Mexico, where some 200 Curtis students have participated in the Young Artist Program to date.
 She was a founder of the Bravo!
 Colorado festival, serving as its artistic director for ten years; and co-founded the chamber ensembles Opus One, Tashi, and Trio Valtorna.
 She also performs as a soloist and in recital with her sister, violinist Ani Kavafian.